 Do you have a Facebook, Twitter, and/or Instagram account with a notable following?
 Then leverage these tools as a means of promoting your product to families, friends, and people who have already taken an interest in you and your business.
 Again, when marketing on social media, provide value-driven content rather than direct self-promotion.

 Do you have an email list of former, current, and prospective customers?
-Then don’t be afraid to send out periodic emails to turn one-time buyers into loyal customers or convert prospective customers.
+Then don’t be afraid to send out periodic emails using your favorite email marketing software to turn one-time buyers into loyal customers or convert prospective customers.

 Step 5: Incentivize Your Offerings